 Get power of attorney

-The first thing you need to do as a financial caregiver is to be appointed your parent’s power of attorney.
-This will allow you to legally access your parent’s financial accounts and make transactions.
+The first thing you need to do as a financial caregiver is to be appointed your loved one’s power of attorney.
+This will allow you to legally access your loved one’s financial accounts and make transactions.

-Maybe you’ve already been accessing your parent’s accounts online.
-Even if your parent has given you permission to do this, you’re walking a fine line.
+Maybe you’ve already been accessing your loved one’s accounts online.
+Even if that person has given you permission to do this, you’re walking a fine line.
 “From a practical standpoint, people are doing this all of the time,” says elder law attorney Cathy Sikorski.
 “From a legal standpoint, it’s a question mark.”
-Proving that you’re making financial transactions with your parent’s permission can be difficult.
-Plus, you won’t be able to sign anything – such as a check – for your parent if you’re not the power of attorney.
+Proving that you’re making financial transactions with your loved one’s permission can be difficult.
+Plus, you won’t be able to sign anything – such as a check – if you’re not the power of attorney.

-How to get POA: Encourage your parent to meet with an elder law or estate planning attorney to have a power of attorney document drafted to appoint you or a trusted friend or family member to make financial decisions once your parent is no longer able to make decisions on his or her own.
+How to get POA: Encourage your loved oneto meet with an elder law or estate planning attorney to have a power of attorney document drafted to appoint you or a trusted friend or family member to make financial decisions once your loved oneis no longer able to make decisions on his or her own.
 There are lower-cost, DIY power of attorney documents available online.
 But Sikorski cautions against using these because the language in a power of attorney document must meet state requirements.
 “It’s so complex now,” she says.
 “You can’t possibly get online what you can get with talking with an elder lawyer or estate lawyer.”

 [ Read: The Pros and Cons of DIY Financial Power of Attorney Forms ]

-It’s important that your parent does this while he or she is still mentally competent enough to sign the document.
-Otherwise, you will have to go through a potentially lengthy and expensive court process to prove your parent is no longer competent and to be appointed conservator or guardian.
+It’s important that your loved onedoes this while he or she is still mentally competent enough to sign the document.
+Otherwise, you will have to go through a potentially lengthy and expensive court process to prove your loved oneis no longer competent and to be appointed conservator or guardian.

-Your parent should opt for a durable power of attorney – which takes effect immediately – rather than a springing power of attorney that will only take effect if your parent becomes incapacitated, Sikorski says.
-With a springing power of attorney, you won’t be able to act as your parent’s agent until you jump through hoops to prove that your parent is no longer competent.
+Your loved oneshould opt for a durable power of attorney – which takes effect immediately – rather than a springing power of attorney that will only take effect if your loved one becomes incapacitated, Sikorski says.
+With a springing power of attorney, you won’t be able to act as your loved one’s agent until you jump through hoops to prove that he or she is no longer competent.

-If your parent is worried about giving you powers that take effect immediately, let your parent know that you won’t really have power unless you have the actual power of attorney document.
-Your parent could store the document someplace safe and tell you when and how you’d be allowed to access it.
+If your loved oneis worried about giving you powers that take effect immediately, let that person know that you won’t really have power unless you have the actual power of attorney document.
+Your loved onecould store the document someplace safe and tell you when and how you’d be allowed to access it.

 Get power of attorney for health care

-In addition to a financial power of attorney, your parent should have a health care power of attorney document that names a health care proxy or agent to make health care decisions for him if he can’t.
+In addition to a financial power of attorney, your loved one should have a health care power of attorney document that names a health care proxy or agent to make health care decisions for him if he can’t.
 Often, a health care power of attorney is included in a living will or advance health care directive, which spells out what sort of end-of-life medical care a person does or does not want.
-Even if you are your parent’s financial power of attorney, you can’t make health care decisions for your parent unless you’ve been appointed your parent’s health care agent.
+Even if you are your loved one’s financial power of attorney, you can’t make health care decisions unless you’ve been appointed your loved one’s health care agent.

-How to get a health care POA: An attorney can draft a living will that will allow your parent to name a health care agent and provide instructions for end-of-life treatment.
-If your parent is reluctant to make a decision about end-of-life medical care (in other words, whether he or she wants to be kept on life support), an attorney can draft a simple health care power of attorney document that will allow your parent to appoint a health care agent.
+How to get a health care POA: An attorney can draft a living will that will allow your loved oneto name a health care agent and provide instructions for end-of-life treatment.
+If your loved oneis reluctant to make a decision about end-of-life medical care (in other words, whether he or she wants to be kept on life support), an attorney can draft a simple health care power of attorney document that will allow your loved one to appoint a health care agent.

 Notify financial institutions about your POA status

-If your parent has named you power of attorney, you can’t simply tell your parent’s financial institutions about your status and expect to be granted access to your parent’s accounts.
+If your loved one has named you power of attorney, you can’t simply tell your loved one’s financial institutions about your status and expect to be granted access to accounts.
 You must have the power of attorney document.
 However, you don’t want to give the original document to financial institutions.
 “They can look at it, they can touch it, they can dance with it,” Sikorski says.
 “Then they can make a copy of it and give it back.”

 Also, you can make copies to send to financial institutions.
 Some might require that those copies be notarized.
 And some might have their own forms for you to complete in addition to submitting the POA document you have.
-Institutions and agencies that will require proof of your POA status include your parent’s bank, credit card issuers, investment firms and insurance companies.
+Institutions and agencies that will require proof of your POA status include banks, credit card issuers, investment firms and insurance companies.

-The Social Security Administration does not recognize POA designations, so you must apply to become your parent’s representative payee if you need to manage your parent’s Social Security benefits.
+The Social Security Administration does not recognize POA designations, so you must apply to become your loved one’s representative payee if you need to manage Social Security benefits.
 Medicare has a form to appoint an authorized representative.
-If your parent is unable to complete the form, you can complete it if you have legal documentation such as power of attorney.
-If your parent receives veterans benefits, the VA requires medical documentation or a court ruling that your parent is unable to manage his or her financial affairs.
+If your loved one is unable to complete the form, you can complete it if you have legal documentation such as power of attorney.
+If your loved one receives veterans benefits, the VA requires medical documentation or a court ruling that your loved one is unable to manage his or her financial affairs.
 The VA will then appoint a fiduciary to oversee management of benefits.
-The fiduciary usually is someone chosen by the beneficiary, so your parent can choose you.
+The fiduciary usually is someone chosen by the beneficiary, so your loved one can choose you.

 [ Read: A Financial Caregiver’s Guide to Social Security Benefits ]

-Ideally, you should have detailed conversations with your parents about their finances before an emergency requires you to step in and help.
-This will help ensure your parents have essential legal documents in place and will allow you to create a plan for emergencies.
+Ideally, you should have detailed conversations with loved ones about their finances before an emergency requires you to step in and help.
+This will help ensure that essential legal documents are in place and that there is a plan for emergencies.

 - Sources of income, such as a pension, retirement savings and Social Security benefits.
 Find out if payments are made by check, direct deposit or by self-directed withdrawals in the case of retirement savings.

 - Where assets are held.
-Find out at which banks and financial institutions your parent has accounts and how to access those accounts.
-If your parent has accounts at multiple financial institutions, consider consolidating those assets into one bank and one investment firm.
+Find out at which banks and financial institutions your loved on has accounts and how to access those accounts.
+If your loved one has accounts at multiple financial institutions, consider consolidating those assets into one bank and one investment firm.

 - Monthly expenses.
-In addition to finding out what bills your parent pays each month, you need to know how those bills are paid.
+In addition to finding out what bills are paid each month, you need to know how those bills are paid.

 - Types and amounts of debts owed.
-Does your parent have a mortgage, auto loan, personal loan, business loan, credit card debt or medical debt?
+Is there a mortgage, auto loan, personal loan, business loan, credit card debt or medical debt?

-- Types of insurance policies your parent has, which companies issued the policies and how the premiums are paid.
+- Types of insurance policies, which companies issued the policies and how the premiums are paid.

-You’ll also need to know your parent’s Social Security number, Medicare or Medicaid number, driver’s license number, military ID and other personal information if you have to manage your parent’s finances.
+You’ll also need to know your loved one’s Social Security number, Medicare or Medicaid number, driver’s license number, military ID and other personal information if you have to manage your loved one’s finances.
 Store this information in a safe place that can only be accessed by you or others authorized to see it.

 Offer to help with financial tasks

-If your parent’s financial decision-making ability and money management skills have declined, you can’t just step in and take over, says Linda Fodrini-Johnson, a professional geriatric care manager and consultant who has been helping families with elder care issues for 34 years.
+If your loved one’s financial decision-making ability and money management skills have declined, you can’t just step in and take over, says Linda Fodrini-Johnson, a professional geriatric care manager and consultant who has been helping families with elder care issues for 34 years.
 “You’re going to get resistance,” she says.

-Instead, ease your way in by offering to help your parent with a few financial tasks.
-For example, you could offer to help your parent file tax returns – a task most people would be happy to hand over to someone else.
-You could offer to help your parent research Medicare options during open enrollment season in the fall to see if there's a better or more affordable plan available.
+Instead, ease your way in by offering to help with a few financial tasks.
+For example, you could offer to help file tax returns – a task most people would be happy to hand over to someone else.
+You could offer to help research Medicare options during open enrollment season in the fall to see if there's a better or more affordable plan available.
+Or you could help your loved one set up automatic bill payments.
 “If you start small with something that rewards your parent – that saves them money – you’re more likely to have success,” Fodrini-Johnson says.

-If you can’t afford to hire a professional, reach out to someone your parent trusts – such as a friend, family member or clergy member.
+If you can’t afford to hire a professional, reach out to someone your loved one trusts – such as a friend, family member, doctor or clergy member.
 That person might have more luck persuading your parent to let you step in and help.

-If your parent has memory or mental health problems, or is making serious money missteps but refuses to let you help, you might have to play detective to figure out where your parent has accounts.
-Then, if you have power of attorney, you can call or visit your parent’s financial institutions and let them know you need to exercise your power to protect your parent, Fodrini-Johnson says.
+If your loved one has memory or mental health problems, or is making serious money missteps but refuses to let you help, you might have to play detective to figure out where your loved one has accounts.
+Then, if you have power of attorney, you can call or visit your loved one’s financial institutions and let them know you need to exercise your power to protect your loved one, Fodrini-Johnson says.